Cybercontr0l/RickAndMortList/README.md

-# RickAndMortyApp
+# RickAndMortyList

 ## Description

-RickAndMortyApp is an iOS application that displays characters from the Rick and Morty universe, fetched via an API.
+RickAndMortyList is an iOS application that displays characters from the Rick and Morty universe, fetched via an API.
 The app shows detailed information about the characters, including their name, status, species, gender, and location.
 It also provides an option to watch episodes featuring the characters.

 ## Features